-Casey’s law is the common name given to involuntary treatment for alcohol and drug abuse in Kentucky.
+Casey’s law is the common name given to involuntary treatment of persons suffering from alcohol and drug abuse in Kentucky.
 Casey’s Law provides a means of intervention with someone who is unable to recognize his or her need for treatment due to their addiction.
-Casey’s Law allows parents, relatives, and/or friends to petition the court for treatment on behalf of the person who is abusing alcohol and/or drugs.
+Casey’s Law allows parents, relatives, and/or friends (called a “petitioner”) to petition the court for treatment on behalf of the person who is abusing alcohol and/or drugs (called a “respondent”).
 The treatment options available under the law can vary depending on circumstances of each individual case.
 The petitioner must sign a guaranty of payment, as they are obligated to pay all costs incurred in the process as well as the cost of treatment.
 Costs incurred can be extensive, something that the petitioner should be aware of before signing the guaranty of payment.

-If you need assistance during this process, please contact the County Attorney’s Office at 270-782-2760.
+If you need assistance during this process, please contact the Warren County Attorney’s Office at 270-782-2760.

 How to Seek Involuntary Treatment

-- Complete Verified Petition for 60/360 Day Involuntary Treatment (Substance Use Disorder).
+- A spouse, relative, friend or guardian may file a petition with the County Attorney.
+Complete Verified Petition for 60/360 Day Involuntary Treatment (Substance Use Disorder).
 This petition can be used for a 72-hour hold, 60 day treatment, or 360 day treatment.
-This petition shall include:
+You will need the following information:

 - Petitioner’s relationship to respondent